christiansalvatore/ml-in-healthcare-iusspavia/README.md

 <br>
 Please, leave any comment/suggestion about the course [here]().

-## Syllabus
+## Covered topics
-* Machine learning and the «data life cycle»
+* Machine learning and the «data life cycle» in healthcare
 * Validation and classification metrics
 * Feature extraction
 * Feature selection
 * ML classifiers

 ## Program
 * __Lesson #1__ (__March 16, 2023 \| 18:00-20:00)__ <br>